ArshRai17/cool-anemone/content/about.md

 ---
 I am a content developer based in [Ottawa](https://theplanetd.com/things-to-do-in-ottawa/).

-Over the last decade, I’ve:
+Over the last decade  (and more), I’ve:

 *   wrote and designed a wide variety of UX and technical content